Updated May 3, 2022

 A-/P-Series.
 The big goal of the Japanese SLR manufacturers in the early 1980s was to attract first-time buyers and so Program exposure modes became all the rage.
 The camera determined both shutter speed and aperture so the neophyte user wouldn't have to, so went the thinking.
 The KA mount, with its electronic contacts, debuted with this generation of Pentax SLRs.
 A-series lenses were required for Program mode to work with any of these bodies.
 Mechanical backup shutter speeds were eliminated.

 Recommendations.
 The Super Program and Program Plus were both high-value for the money entries versus their competitors when originally sold and are still relatively undervalued today.
 The Super Program is quite a bit more camera than, say a Minolta X-700, yet it routinely sells for 2/3s the price, and the Program Plus is generally half the cost of the Minolta.
 The Super Program also outdoes the ME Super (aside from the viewfinder) as far as specs go.
 The rest of the A & P-bodies were mainly targeted at entry level buyers.
 The A3/A3000 is kind of kludgy in the ergonomics department, with not much else to recommend it.
 As for the successive P-models, they can take fine pictures, are compact and light, and are dirt-cheap nowadays.
-So, they can make a great backup body if you so desire.
+They can make a great backup body if you so desire.
 Watch out for viewfinder/top deck LCDs that are faded or bleeding.

 In the late '70s Pentax took control of its US distribution from Honeywell and began to provide its own branded flash units.
 (They had already introduced the Autorobo flash unit in non-US markets in 1973/74 with the Spotmatic F and ESII models.)
 The first models were auto sensor-equipped and progressed to TTL in the early '80s.
 They make excellent units for manual flash due to their low trigger voltages (under 8 volts) which will not harm modern digital bodies.
 Here is a brief outline of models and features: